Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 -

-If you deployed the Cluster Operator using a Helm chart, use helm upgrade
+If you deployed the Cluster Operator using a Helm chart, use helm upgrade.

-command does not upgrade the Custom Resource Definitions for Helm.
+The helm upgrade command does not upgrade the Custom Resource Definitions for Helm.

 Install the new CRDs manually after upgrading the Cluster Operator.

-You can access the CRDs from GitHub or find them in the crd
+You can access the CRDs from GitHub or find them in the crd subdirectory inside the Helm Chart.

 -